Étoile Sportive du Sahel: Jenayah era: Continental brilliance (1993–2006)

-At the end of the year, the legend Abdelmajid Chetali took charge of the team after reaching the final of the African Champions League for the first time in their history before being defeated against Enyimba in the final on penalty shootout.
+At the end of the year, Abdelmajid Chetali took charge of the team after reaching the final of the African Champions League for the first time in their history before being defeated against Enyimba in the final on penalty shootout.
 In 2005, the team went out of the final round of the cup against Espérance on penalties and took second place in the tournament after equal points with CS Sfaxien before FIFA decided to settle for the latter.
 In July of the same year, the team signed a contract with the Bosnian coach Mehmed Baždarević who managed to reach the final of the 2005 CAF Champions League for the second time in their history and after the FAR Rabat exceeded the second round and Raja Casablanca in the semi-finals, but was defeated again in the final against Al-Ahly 3–0.
 In the local Cup, the team went out against CS Hammam-Lif 2–1.
 Baždarević was fired by Étoile on 12 April 2006, after a 1–0 home defeat to US Monastir in their final league game which cost them the Tunisian championship with just one point behind Espérance in the league.
-The team signed two days later with veteran coach Faouzi Benzarti to lead the team next season.
+The team signed two days later with coach Faouzi Benzarti to lead the team next season.

-Few weeks later, Othman Jenayah's presidency ended after 13 years in which the star was known for an unprecedented African brilliance in the history of Tunisian football.